Toxocious/Shinkiro/README.md

 ## Features
 Shinkiro currently features.. almost nothing.

-The build system is set-up to use premake5, and currently generates the necessary Visual Studio files and configurations to build an [Editor](./Projects/Editor/) executable, an asset packer executable, an asset unpacker executable, and a variety of small core shared libraries.
+The build system is set-up to use premake5, and currently generates the necessary Visual Studio files and configurations to build an [Editor](./Projects/App-Editor/) executable, an [Asset Packer](./Projects/App-AssetPacker/) executable, an [Asset Unpacker](./Projects/App-AssetUnpacker/) executable, and a variety of small core shared libraries.

 All shared libraries are prefixed with **`Lib-*`**, such as "Lib-Audio" where all code for audio-related functionality would be.

 All executable applications are prefixed with **`*App-*`**.

-Any external tools that are not directly used by any part of an application or its modules should remain inside of the `./Tools` directory.
+Any external tools that are not directly used by any part of an application or its modules should reside inside of the [Tools](./Tools) directory.